JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 |  Weakness: Medium Spiritual  |  +2 to the level of injury received from Spiritual.  | Indefinite | Innate |
 |  Weakness: Serious Spiritual  |  +3 to the level of injury received from Spiritual.  | Indefinite | Innate |
 |   Weakness: Fatal Spiritual   |  +4 to the level of injury received from Spiritual.  | Indefinite | Innate |

+#### Sense

+The ability of a character to see is crucial for various tasks.
+These tasks include identifying threats, locating hidden items, attacking enemies, and directing spells, among others.
+A character's visibility can be significantly impaired by darkness or any other factors that obscure vision.

 - Destiny Points
 - Weakness